tarponjargon/webpack-bootstrap-flask/README.md

 3. Add a Javascript controller for the route (if desired) to [`src/js/views`](https://github.com/tarponjargon/webpack-bootstrap-flask/tree/master/src/js/views)
 4. Tell the Front-end application when to load the controller in [`src/js/routes.js`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/src/js/routes.js)

-It's not like the days when you'd FTP files to server directories and you're done.
+It's not like the old days when you'd FTP files to server directories and you're done.
 <a  name="installation"></a>
 ## Installation